Quantum-enhanced photocell based on GaN quantum dots: The Quantum photocell model

-Thus, we see that for the symmetric eigenstate \(\ket{x_1}\), the transition dipole moment is \(\sqrt{2}\) times larger than the uncoupled eigenstates, while for the antisymmetric eigenstate it is zero.
-We define the transition rate between the ground state and the symmetric eigenstate as
+Thus, the symmetric state $\ket{x_1}$ becomes a `bright' state with an enhanced transition dipole moment, while the antisymmetric state $\ket{x_2}$ becomes a `dark' state with a zero transition dipole moment to the ground state.
+We define the pumping rate from the ground state to this bright state as:

-where \(\hbar\omega_{1b} = \mathcal{E}_{x_1}\) is the energy associated with the pumping transition.
-We note that the transition rate between the ground state and the symmetric eigenstate is twice that of the uncoupled eigenstates, while transitions between the ground state and antisymmetric eigenstate are forbidden, making this state a \emph{dark state}.
-Since this dark state has no dipole moment, all radiative transitions involving this state are forbidden.
-Therefore, other pathways must be used to populate and depopulate this state.
-We will consider transitions mediated by electron-phonon interactions as the major cause of the decay of \(\ket{x_1}\) to \(\ket{x_2}\).
-LO-phonon-electron interactions lead to ultrafast decays \cite{woggon96} in III-V semiconductors and hence it is reasonable to assume this is much faster than the radiative recombination between \(\ket{x_1}\) and the ground state \(\ket{b}\).
-Since the \(\ket{x_2}\) state is dark, there cannot be a radiative relaxation to the ground state.
+where $\hbar\omega_{1b} = E_{x_1}$ is the energy associated with the pumping transition.
+We note that the transition rate between the ground state and the symmetric eigenstate is twice that of the uncoupled eigenstates, while transitions rate between the ground state and antisymmetric eigenstate are forbidden, making this state a \emph{dark state}.
+Since this dark state has no transition dipole moment, all radiative transitions involving this state are forbidden.
+This principle extends to multi-QD systems, which also exhibit dark states into which radiative recombination is prohibited, as illustrated for the 5-QD system in~\autoref{fig:uncoupled_vs_coupled}.
+Consequently, non-radiative pathways must be utilized to populate and depopulate these dark states.

+In addition to interactions with optical photon, QDs are also coupled to surrounding environment and hence are subject to phononic field modes.
+We will consider transitions mediated by electron-phonon interactions as the major cause of the decay from bright states to dark states.
+LO-phonon-electron interactions lead to ultra-fast decays \cite{woggon96} in III-V semiconductors and hence it is reasonable to assume this is much faster than the radiative recombination between bright states and the ground state $\ket{b}$.
 We further argue that, due to the large energy difference, a phonon-mediated relaxation to the ground state is much less likely than tunnelling of the electron out of the dot (provided there is an available energy level outside the dot).
 In our case, this effect is augmented, in part, by the built-in electric field in GaN quantum dots.
-We will examine this shortly.
+We will examine this in~\autoref{sec:tunneling_rates}.
+Phonon-electron interactions have also been a basis of modeling the efficiency enhancements in light-harvesting antennae complexes~\cite{zhang2016dark, quant_rachet_prx}.
+The exiton-phonon interaction on optically driven QD is described by~\cite{Nazir_McCutcheon_2016}